 “Photographs are the universal language of our era.
 Everyone has hundreds, maybe thousands, in their pocket.
 Weightless, they turn the scale when the argument is: What happened here?” ~ Kathy Ryan, Director of Photography, the New York Times Magazine

-I’ve been reading widely about this artistic query for a while and don’t have any answers because many examples sway the discussion in either direction for me.
+While I’ve been reading widely about this artistic query for some time, I don’t yet have any concrete answers because many examples sway the discussion in either direction for me.
 Alex touches on this, too:

 “In the annals of art history, there have been rare individuals who don’t want to share their work, even when that work is extraordinary.
 Vivian Maier is one of the most famous examples, or outside of the world of photography, Henry Darger.
 We find these people fascinating, and we call them “outsider artists.”
 Nothing, it seems, is so alien to us than an artist who doesn’t share their art…To deliberately disconnect seems counterintuitive to the fundamental reasons for making art.”

 I'm at a crossroads when I reflect on my creative efforts in writing and sharing my fiction.
 I pursued getting my work ‘out there’ for years, but more recently, I’ve waned.
-I haven’t stopped writing but felt less motivated to share or attempt to publish the work.
-It hasn’t been a deliberate choice; it just stopped being a priority amongst my other priorities.
+I haven’t stopped writing but I've felt less motivated to share or attempt to publish the work.

 I’ve relished indulging my writing joy without the follow-on pressure to edit, kill my darlings and subject myself to the never-ending pursuit of publication.
 It’s been a returning to the simplicity of creating, but I feel what Alex says when they question why you would create and intentionally choose not to share.